apache/spark/python/docs/source/user_guide/ps_faq.rst

 What's the project's status?
 ----------------------------

-Koalas 1.0.0 was released, and it is much more stable now.
-You might still face the following differences:
+Starting from Apache Spark 3.2, we support pandas API layer on PySpark You might still face the following differences:

  - Most of pandas-equivalent APIs are implemented but still some may be missing.
    Please create a GitHub issue if your favorite function is not yet supported.
-   We also document all APIs that are not yet supported in the `missing directory <https://github.com/pyspark.pandas/tree/master/databricks/koalas/missing>`_.
+   We also document all APIs that are not yet supported in the `missing directory <https://github.com/apache/spark/tree/master/python/pyspark/pandas/missing>`_.

  - Some behaviors may be different, in particular in the treatment of nulls: Pandas uses Not a Number (NaN) special constants to indicate missing values, while Spark has a